 Photographers, cinematographers, and computer-graphics engineers use certain techniques to create striking pictorial effects.
 By using lenses of different focal lengths, they can make a scene look compressed or expanded in depth, make a familiar object look natural or distorted, or make a person look smarter, more attractive, or more neurotic.
-We asked why pictures taken with a certain focal length look natural, while those taken with other focal lengths look distorted.
+Photographers have a rule of thumb that a 50 mm lens produces natural-looking pictures.
+We asked why pictures taken with a 50 mm lens look natural, while those taken with other focal lengths look distorted.
 We found that people's preferred viewing distance when looking at pictures leads them to view long-focal-length pictures from too near and short-focal-length pictures from too far.
 Perceptual distortions occur because people do not take their incorrect viewing distances into account.
-By following the rule of thumb of using a 50-mm lens, photographers greatly increase the odds of a viewer looking at a photograph from the correct distance, where the percept will be undistorted.
+By following the rule of thumb of using a 50 mm lens, photographers greatly increase the odds of a viewer looking at a photograph from the correct distance, where the percept will be undistorted.
 Our theory leads to new guidelines for creating pictorial effects that are more effective than conventional guidelines.